uhi22/foccci/README.md

 ## Finished Todos
+- [x] do not inject >7V into the enable pin of the step-down
 - [x] Low-power concept
 - [x] Clarify interface (electrically and mechanically)
 - [x] more copper cooling area for the NCVs